Conditions and diseases

 Testing of lactose malabsorption

-The Gastrointestinal Diseases Department of Maria Middelares General Hospital uses the 13-breath test.
-The patient takes labelled lactose (13, non-radioactive isotope) and then blows it into a bag every half hour.
-If lactose separates normally in the small intestine, the 13 marker enters the bloodstream and into the breathing air through the lungs.
-In people with lactose malabsorption, insufficient 13 enters the air being breathed in.
+The Gastrointestinal Diseases Department of Maria Middelares General Hospital uses the hydrogen breath test.
+The patient takes labelled lactose and then blows it into a bag every 15 minutes.
 This procedure takes about three hours.

 Avoid foodstuffs containing lactose